jasone/sqlive/docs/docs.md

 The first column of a window is always expected to be a timestamp (an integer corresponding to a number of seconds since a fixed time in the past).
 The number 3600 corresponds to the number of seconds we want to persist the data.

-Now that we successfully created a window.
-Let's run a query on it.
+Now that we successfully created a window, let's run a query on it.
 Let's compute the average account balance of the customers who connected in the last hour.
 As usual, we first compute the join as a separate step: